Nevoss/form-wrapper-js/docs/guide/getting-started.md

 }
 ```

-the Form `submit` method accept a function as it first arguments the function must returns a promise, more information
+The Form `submit` method accept a function as it first arguments, the function must return a promise. to explore about more information of
-how you can use the submit method is in the section: [Form submission](/guide/form-submission.md)
+how you can use the `submit` method take a look at [Form submission](/guide/form-submission.md) section.

-last thing we do is to bind the `submit` method that we created to the form itself
+Last thing to do is to bind the `submit` method that we created to the form itself

 ```html
 <form @submit.prevent="submit"><!-- form inputs and button --></form>